frausto/geonames_api/README.md

 ## Endpoints

 These are the objects that hit the geoNames endpoints to get data.
+All endpoint objects have the methods:

+    > geo_point
+    > geo_box
+    > geo_place

+which will return the specified location object if the data exists (in the response from the service) to create such an object, otherwise it will return nil

 ### PlaceSearch